javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 ## What you will learn

-This tutorial will teach you how to use the [Javalin OpenAPI plugin](/plugins/openapi) to create an OpenAPI spec (previously known as a "Swagger" spec).
+This tutorial will teach you how to use the [Javalin OpenAPI plugin](/plugins/openapi) to create an OpenAPI spec (previously known as a "Swagger spec").
+The OpenAPI spec is an API description format for REST APIs, which is readable for both humans and machines.
+A spec can be used to generate web based documentation and API clients for all major languages, saving a lot of time for API consumers.

-We will build a User CRUD API with five operations.
+We will build a `User` CRUD API with five operations and generate an OpenAPI spec for it.
-The example snippet will contain both Java and Kotlin code and full projects for both languages are available on [GitHub](https://github.com/tipsy/javalin-openapi-example).
+The example snippets contain both Java and Kotlin code, and a project for each languages is available on [GitHub](https://github.com/tipsy/javalin-openapi-example).

 ## Dependencies